jqwik-team/jqwik/documentation/src/docs/include/time-module.md

 - You can limit the generation of months to only a few months using `onlyMonths(months)`.
 - You can constrain the minimum and maximum value for days of month using `dayOfMonthBetween(min, max)`.
 - You can limit the generation of days of week to only a few days of week using `onlyDaysOfWeek(daysOfWeek)`.
+- You can constrain the minimum and maximum time value using `timeBetween(min, max)`.
+- You can constrain the minimum and maximum value for hours using `hourBetween(min, max)`.
+- You can constrain the minimum and maximum value for minutes using `minuteBetween(min, max)`.
+- You can constrain the minimum and maximum value for seconds using `secondBetween(min, max)`.
 - You can constrain the precision using `ofPrecision(ofPrecision)`.